What is the Turnitin Checker in OneFile?

-Once the Turnitin check has been performed, you will see a ‘Turnitin match’ score for each uploaded file (see Fig.2 below), which will be visible to everyone who can see the trainee’s portfolio.
+Once the Turnitin check has been performed, OneFile will show a ‘Turnitin match’ score for each uploaded file (see Fig.2 below), which will be visible to everyone who can see the trainee’s portfolio.

 Fig.2 Turnitin match scores

-This score quantifies how similar your work is to other pieces of writing, and the report it links to will highlight any content in your work that matches content found on the internet, in academic literature or in someone else’s submitted work.
+This score quantifies how similar a trainee’s work is to other pieces of writing, and the report it links to will highlight any content in their work that matches content found on the internet, in academic literature or in someone else’s submitted work.

-There is no ideal percentage to aim for and there is no threshold above which you might be penalised.
-This is because there are some acceptable forms of similarity that the report will detect, such as quotations and references, tables showing shared data and material that is included that your work comments upon, such as departmental Standard Operating Procedures or professional standards of proficiency.
+There is no ideal percentage that trainees should aim for and there is no threshold above which they will be penalised.
+This is because there are some acceptable forms of similarity that the report will detect, such as quotations and references, tables showing shared data and material that is included that their work comments upon, such as departmental Standard Operating Procedures.

 So, the similarity score is NOT a plagiarism score.
 However, if work has been submitted to Turnitin that is unprofessional or indeed has been plagiarised, the similarity report will contain the evidence that will show this.

-The National School will reserve the right to refer a trainee to a training management panel if the Turnitin Checker provides repeated evidence of malpractice.
+The National School WILL reserve the right to refer a trainee to a training management panel if the Turnitin Checker provides repeated evidence of unprofessional practice or clear plagiarism.